 When Bob isn't fishing, he is probably golfing.
 See some of his favorite golf books.

-A large selection of our favorite golf books are shown below.
+A large selection of our favorite golf books is shown below.

 Links are provided to Amazon.com where you can find out more about these books, and if you like, purchase them.